-On 30th January, 2024, the Resolution Professional has approved the appointment of M/s.
-JSN & Co., Cost Accountants (Firm Registration No. 455), Delhi, as the Cost Auditors of the Company to fill up the casaual vacancy caused due to resignation of M/s.
-B. R. Chandak & Co., Cost Auditors.

-M/s.
-JSN & Co. shall conduct the audit of the cost accounting records of the Company for the financial year commencing from April 1, 2019 to March 31, 2020 at a remuneration of Rs.1,20,000/- (Rupees One Lakh Twenty Thousand Only) excluding applicable Goods and Services Tax, reimbursement of travelling and other out of pocket expenses at actual incurred by them in connection with the aforesaid audit of the Company.
+On 29th July, 2024, the Resolution Professional and the Committee of Creditors have approved the appointment of M/s.
+JSN & Co., Cost Accountants (Firm Registration No. 455), Delhi, as the Cost Auditors of the Company to conduct the audit of the cost accounting records of the Company for the financial year commencing from April 1, 2020 to March 31, 2021 at a remuneration of Rs.1,00,000/- (Rupees One Lakh Only) excluding applicable Goods and Services Tax, reimbursement of travelling and other out of pocket expenses at actual incurred by them in connection with the aforesaid audit of the Company.